joenayjoe/react-autocomplete-tag/README.md

   }

   const handleTagChange = (val: string) => {
+    // in real app, suggestions could be fetched from backend

     if (val.length > 0) {
       var new_sug: string[] = []
       tagList.forEach((t) => {